bmwargentina/lamismafe/README.md

 likefaith
 =========

-GitHub Pages site using sheetsee.js to show a list of churches of like faith
+GitHub Pages site using sheetsee.js and a Google Docs spreadsheet and form to record and display churches of like faith.